 I recommend before doing any sake tasting to know what you’re drinking.
 Japanese brewers can make several different types of sake and to understand the classifications can be like a brain teaser!
 The tasting event focused mostly on the primary premium sake grades (there are six), so that is the zone I’ll stay within.

-However, let me first preface the descriptions of the sake grades with an explanation that some have a small amount of distilled alcohol added to it while others do not.
-This added alcohol however, does not mean the sake in those grades are inferior.
+I will first preface the descriptions of the sake grades with an explanation that some have a small amount of distilled alcohol added to it while others do not.
+This added alcohol, however, does not mean the sake in those grades are inferior.
 Nor does it mean that these sake grades have a higher overall alcohol content.
 The purpose of the added alcohol is to make aroma properties more vibrant, enhance flavor profiles, and increase sturdiness and stability.
 When you see the word Junmai, which means “pure rice,” that indicates a sake that does not have added alcohol.
 (Want to make sure you pronounce the sake grades correctly?
 See the Sake Pronunciation Guide).

 The two top grades include Daiginjo and its pure-rice subclass, Junmai-Daiginjo.
 These sake grades have the most rigorous milling requirement.
 Rice must be polished to at least 50% of the original grain.
 Daiginjo grades are best served chilled and are generally light, complex and quite aromatic.